jnlimaye/lab1_jnlimaye/README.md

 To stay organized, I begin each week by writing all of my to-dos and assigining them to a day I'd like to do them.

 Hi.
 I'm Allie.

+Star Wars like visual reads changes to repository